Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Every moment you get is a gift.
-Spend it on things that matter.
-Don't spend it by dwelling on unhappy things."
+> "Real loss is only possible when you love something more than you love yourself."
-> — **Celestine Chua**
+> — **Robin Williams**

 ---